massquantity/LibRecommender/docs/source/user_guide/model_retrain.rst

 `tf.train.Saver <https://www.tensorflow.org/api_docs/python/tf/compat/v1/train/Saver>`_ or
 `tf.saved_model <https://tensorflow.google.cn/versions/r1.15/api_docs/python/tf/saved_model>`_,
-as well as PyTorch's default method such as `load_state_dict <https://pytorch.org/docs/stable/generated/torch.nn.Module.html?highlight=load_state_dict#torch.nn.Module.load_state_dict>`_ to save the deep learning models, since it can only load to the exact same model with same shapes.
+as well as PyTorch's default method such as `load_state_dict <https://pytorch.org/docs/stable/generated/torch.nn.Module.html?highlight=load_state_dict#torch.nn.Module.load_state_dict>`_

-Things becomes even more desperate if we also want to save and restore the optimizers' variables, e.g. the first and second moment in Adam optimizer.
-Since these variables are used as state in optimizers.
+, since these can only load to the exact same model with same shapes.

-Failing to keep them means losing the previous training state.
+Things become even more desperate if we also want to save and restore the optimizers' variables, e.g. the first and second moment in Adam optimizer.
+Since these variables are used as states in optimizers, failing to keep them means losing the previous training state.

 Solution in LibRecommender
 --------------------------